 Overall, personalisation can help online retailers to deliver a more engaging and satisfying shopping experience for both new and existing customers, leading to increased loyalty, retention, and ultimately, business success over the long term.

-As technology advances, so will the potential for new and unique methods of personalisation - utilisation of these emerging techniques while they are in trend will be one of the key ways that eCommerce and retail businesses are able to differentiate themselves from the competition.
+As technology advances, so will the potential for new and unique methods of personalisation - utilisation of these emerging techniques while they are in trend will be one of the key ways that eCommerce and retail businesses are able to build a competitive advantage in eCommerce.